aws-samples/sagemaker-external-repo-access/README.md

 ---
 The goal of this solution is to demonstrate the deployment of AWS CodeSuite Services (i.e., CodeBuild, CodePipeline) to orchestrate secure MLOps access to external package repositories in a data science environment configured with multi-layer security.

-This GitHub repository is intended to accomany the blog post, [Securing Access to External Package Repositories Using AWS CodeSuite Automation](https://aws.amazon.com/blogs/).
+This GitHub repository is intended to accompany the blog post, [Securing Access to External Package Repositories Using AWS CodeSuite Automation](https://aws.amazon.com/blogs/).

 This solution covers two main topics:
 1. Self-service data scientist workflow for accessing external package repositoires.